die casting molds specifically designed for motor covers

 Components of a Die Casting Mold

-A die casting mold is typically composed of two parts: the fixed (stationary) mold half and the movable (ejector) mold half.
+A die casting mold typically comprises the fixed (stationary) mold half and the movable (ejector) mold half.
 The stationary half is mounted on the machine’s fixed plate, while the ejector half is attached to the movable plate and contains the casting ejector.
 The two halves are closed and held together by the die locking force during casting.
 The surface between the halves is known as the mold parting plane.
 Core slides, operated mechanically or hydraulically, demold cavities or undercuts.

 Schematic Construction and Standardization